LWC-Essentials/storybook/README.md

 - [@storybook/addon-links](https://www.npmjs.com/package/@storybook/addon-links)
   Links can be used to create links that navigate between stories in Storybook.

-The WebComponent organization is also coming with some add-ons, like [storybook-addon-web-components-knobs](https://www.npmjs.com/package/storybook-addon-web-components-knobs), but they have not been integrated with this sample project yet.
+The WebComponent organization is also coming with extra add-ons, like [storybook-addon-web-components-knobs](https://www.npmjs.com/package/storybook-addon-web-components-knobs), but they have not been integrated with this sample project yet.